sebasrodri237/Frontend-Mentor-Social-media-dashboard-with-theme-switcher-master/README.md

+# FINAL COMMENTARIES FROM THE AUTOR OF THE REPOSITORY

+Hi my name is Sebastian Rodriguez Ardila and I from Latin America.
+Please give me advices and tricks to improve my code and my skills, this is my third challenge and I think I made a great job.
+THANKS!!!
 # Frontend Mentor - Social media dashboard with theme switcher

 ![Design preview for the Social media dashboard with theme switcher coding challenge](./design/desktop-preview.jpg)